 For a prospective new member the best thing would be to come along on a Saturday morning to meet the other swimmers.

 Concerning wetsuits, we recognise that some external events are “wetsuit-compulsory” and people need to use them for training.
 However, their use is considered by many not to be within the true-spirit of an all the year round open-air swimming club.

-Please also note that the Serpentine Lido is open for the 2013 spring/summer season from 4th May through to September.
-The Lido is staffed with professional lifeguards and is open to the paying public 10:00 - 18:00 weekends and bank holidays in May and then all week from June.
+SERPENTINE LIDO - this is a commercial franchise operated on behalf of the Royal Parks.
+The Lido is staffed with professional lifeguards and is open to the paying public 10am to 6pm weekends and bank holidays in May and then all week from June to mid-September.
 As well as the 100m swimming area, there is a children's paddling pool, waterside tables, sun loungers and a cafe.
 The Serpentine Lido also offers daytime/early evening triathlon training and coaching sessions (for a fee).
 Click here for their website